Maui Weather Forecast for May 26, 2026 | Maui Now

 Upcountry

-Tonight: Windy.
-Partly cloudy with scattered showers.
-Lows around 46 at the visitor center to around 43 at the summit.
-East winds 25 to 30 mph.
-Chance of rain 50 percent.

-Tuesday: Breezy.
+Today: Breezy.
 Mostly sunny with scattered showers.
-Highs 51 to 69.
-East winds 20 to 25 mph.
+Highs around 59 at the visitor center to around 68 at the summit.
+East winds 10 to 20 mph.
 Chance of rain 50 percent.

-Tuesday Night: Partly cloudy.
-Breezy.
-Scattered showers in the evening.
-Lows around 45 at the visitor center to around 43 at the summit.
-East winds 15 to 25 mph.
+Tonight: Partly cloudy.
+Scattered showers in the evening, then isolated showers after midnight.
+Lows around 45 at the visitor center to around 47 at the summit.
+East winds 10 to 15 mph.
 Chance of rain 50 percent.

+Wednesday: Mostly sunny with isolated showers.
+Highs around 59 at the visitor center to around 68 at the summit.
+East winds 10 to 15 mph.
+Chance of rain 20 percent.

 East Maui

-Tonight: Windy.
-Mostly cloudy with numerous showers.
-Lows 70 to 76 near the shore to around 54 near 5000 feet.
-East winds 15 to 30 mph.
-Chance of rain 70 percent.

-Tuesday: Windy.
+Today: Breezy.
 Partly sunny with scattered showers.
-Highs 79 to 86 near the shore to around 65 near 5000 feet.
-East winds 15 to 30 mph.
+Highs 78 to 85 near the shore to around 64 near 5000 feet.
+East winds 10 to 25 mph.
+Chance of rain 50 percent.

+Tonight: Breezy.
+Mostly cloudy with scattered showers.
+Lows 68 to 74 near the shore to 46 to 51 near 5000 feet.
+East winds 10 to 20 mph.
 Chance of rain 50 percent.

 Lanai City